esa/pagmo/doc/sphinx/tutorials/tutorial1.rst

 Tutorial 1: Coding an optimization problem in Python
 ================================================================

-In this Tutorial we will learn how to code a simple optimization problem (continuous, single objective, unconstrained), so that PyGMO can then apply all of its algorithmic power to solve it.
+In this Tutorial we will learn how to code simple optimization problems (continuous, single objective, unconstrained), so that PyGMO can then apply all of its algorithmic power to solve it.

-In a nutshell .... we will write a class deriving from problem.base and reimplement some of its 'virtual' methods.
+In a nutshell .... we will write classes deriving from problem.base and reimplement some of its 'virtual' methods.

 .. code-block:: python